strongloop/strongloop.com2/_posts/2019-04-30-hackerjs-meetup-may-8.md

 Save the date for Wednesday, May 8, 2019 from 6:30pm - 9pm!

+Our speakers isinclude:

-Our main speaker is **Liz Parody**, Developer Relations Manager at NodeSource.
+- **Liz Parody**, Developer Relations Manager at NodeSource.

 Liz is a self-taught Software Engineer focused on JavaScript, and Developer Relations Manager at NodeSource.
 She organizes different community events such as JSConf Colombia, Pioneras Developers, Startup Weekend and has been a speaker at EmpireJS, MedellinJS, PionerasDev, and GDG.
 She loves sharing knowledge, promoting JavaScript and Node.js ecosystem and participating in key tech events and conferences to enhance her knowledge and network.

+- **Raymond Feng**, Architect for LoopBack and API Connect at IBM.

+"Building APIs at Warp Speed with LoopBack" - It’s easy to start developing in Node.js, but you will face challenges as your API grows with more modules, components, developers, teams, and releases.
+Raymond will share experiences in building LoopBack 4 with TypeScript and illustrate techniques, tools, and patterns proven to facilitate developing Node.js projects.
+He will demonstrate how LoopBack 4 builds an extensible and composable foundation to help you create open APIs or applications that are positioned to scale in various perspectives - all at warp speed!

+Raymond is a co-founder from StrongLoop and works on LoopBack, the open source mobile API platform.
+He's developedg Enterprise Java integration platforms, including IBM WebSphere Process Server, Apache Tuscany, and a Mobile Backend for Shutterfly.
+He also co-authored Tuscany SCA in Action.
+He quickly fell in love with Node.js technology and the great community around it.
+He appreciates Node.js for its flexibility and productivity to mash up various backend systems and expose APIs in a much simpler way.

 There will also be open mic time give attendees a couple of minutes to talk to the entire group.
 This is the time to debut a new project, announce upcoming events or let people know they're hiring.